 Being able to freely move to another place is only one of the advantages we have as a distributed team.
 In his post on the Stack Exchange blog, David Fullerton lists several more reasons “Why We (Still) Believe in Working Remotely”:

 - It lets you hire good people who can’t move.
 Maybe they've just bought a house or they need to take care of a family member.
 Not being able to hire people who've made a commitment doesn't make any sense to me.

 - You don’t lose people to silly things like their significant other going to medical school.
 Or like fulfilling their wish of moving to another country…

 - When done right, it makes people extremely productive.
-We've built freistilbox with a team of three doing everything from IT architecture to payment processing and accounting.
+We've built freistilbox, our platform for Managed Drupal Hosting and Managed WordPress Hosting with a team of three doing everything from IT architecture to payment processing and accounting.
 The flexibility of our work environment helped us not getting burnt out despite many challenges.

 - It makes you focus on more than butts in chairs.
 Big companies like Yahoo! and HP recently called their remote workers back into offices with the explanation that this will make their teams more effective.
 I think that's nonsense.
 “Going into office” doesn't equal good work and “counting butts in chairs” doesn't equal good management.

 David goes on with giving some insight into their learnings and how they collaborate.
 I highly recommend reading the whole post.

 Here are a few more reasons why we, too, think that the benefits of working remotely outweigh its disadvantages: